 I believe that everything living has a way of communicating, and exudes a rhythm particular to itself.
 Through focused observation and becoming attuned inwardly and outwardly, I hope to find familiarity with the form I encounter.
 When I am carefully attending to a subject, I am falling into a dance with my environment.
 I am learning from the spaces between interactions and curious about the potential for transformation and realization contained in every moment.
 Creating is an act of paying attention and listening.

-In 2009 I graduated from Colorado College after majoring in studio art.
-I went on to work as a printmaker and studio manager for Master Printer Susan Oehme in Steamboat Springs, Colorado for three years.
-My technical training continued at the Florence Academy of Art in Florence, Italy and New York where I studied drawing and painting.
+In 2009 I graduated from Colorado College with a major in studio art.
+I went on to work as a printmaker and studio manager for master printer Susan Oehme at Oehme Graphics in Steamboat Springs, Colorado for three years.
+My technical training continued at the Florence Academy of Art in Florence, Italy and New York at the Mana Contemporary where I studied drawing and painting.
 Interspersed through my artistic life have been periods of working on organic farms.
 Patterns and communication in nature continually informs my work.

-Now I live on a former Christmas tree farm in a tiny cabin in the Blue Ridge Mountains.
-My partner and I are slowly restoring the land to a more fertile and indigenous system capable of supporting multiple spheres of life.
+Now I live on a former Christmas tree farm in a cabin built by my husband and myself in the mountains of Virginia.
+We are slowly restoring the land to a more fertile and indigenous system capable of supporting multiple spheres of life.
 I am fascinated by the interconnectedness of material and psychological space, and how all of life is enmeshed.
 Making artwork is a way for me to explore, visually and spiritually, this reality.